chanzuckerberg/cellxgene/README.md

 > an interactive performant explorer for single cell transcriptomics data

 `cellxgene` is an interactive data explorer that leverages modern web development techniques to visualize large single-cell transcriptomics datasets, such as the data coming from large consortia projects like the Human Cell Atlas.
-It has two primary goals
-- enable biologists and computational researchers to explore their data
-- demonstrate general, scalable, reusable patterns for visualizing large scientific datasets
+We want it to enable biologists and computational researchers to explore their data, and to demonstrate general, scalable, reusable patterns for visualizing large scientific datasets.

 <img width="500" src="./docs/cellxgene-demo.gif" pad="50px">